 - Exercise – even though it may seem logical that lower back pain means you should stay in bed as long as possible, it’s practical to avoid long periods of inactivity.
 Being sedentary can only enhance the pain.
 While getting some much-needed rest is recommended, you should also strive to exercise about 20-30 minutes.
 Do low-impact exercises that don’t put too much pressure on your back but help you increase range of motion at the same time.

-- Massage – one of the best relaxing techniques, massage improves* blood flow and helps your body along with nerves and muscles to relax.
+- Massage – one of the best relaxing techniques, massage improves blood flow and helps your body along with nerves and muscles to relax.
 You can massage yourself using RejuvaFlex Relieving Cream.